The 6 Best Boat Enclosures to Have It Made in the Shade

 How to Choose the Right Boat Enclosure

 There are a few factors that impact which boat enclosure will best suit your vessel.
-These are primarily (though not exclusively) boat type, where you use the boat and how you use the boat.
+These are primarily (though not exclusively) boat types, where you use the boat and how you use the boat.

 Boat Type

-Not only is a speedboat often the wrong shape for many types of boat enclosures, but consider the fact that a speedboat traveling at a rapid rate will create enough wind resistance to damage or even dislodge many types of boat enclosures.
+Not only is a speedboat often the wrong shape for many types of boat enclosures, but consider that a speedboat traveling at a rapid rate will create enough wind resistance to damage or even dislodge many types of boat enclosures.

 Boat Use